mariusmilitaru32/MemoryGame/README.md

  - There are not any bugs left that I am aware of.

 ## Acknowledgements
-  -I would like to thank [Codeinstitute](https://codeinstitute.net/) slack community for helping me during my studies and project creation.
+  - I would like to thank [Codeinstitute](https://codeinstitute.net/) slack community for helping me during my studies and project creation.